 Sometimes a deep feeling of sadness will set in immediately.
 Because abortion is a final decision that can’t be taken back, I believe most women, are forced to go into a period of stuffing down the sadness and getting on with life.

 Here comes the concoction.
 Combine the emotions of relief and deep sadness and the kind of emotional cocktail do we get?
 Confusion!
 The days, weeks, months and years following the decision can result in a lot of confusing emotional distresses.
 On one end of the spectrum is an overwhelming relief to be out of the crisis, and on the other end there is an amazing depth of sadness that resonates to the core of one’s being.
+(Again, discuss how it differs in societies where there are support groups, where we have dedicated pregnancy loss clinics.
+Is the situation different?
+There are number of articles available on Pubmed)

 In our cultures the legalities of abortion are confused with the actual process of resolving the natural loss that follows, there is an implied message that the abortion is the closure.
 This is where the truth gets dispersed.
 Anyone who is undergoing a loss needs a place which is comfortable for them to be in.
 Having a child who may not cope with life is a realty and giving it the dignity to die is peace and a loving environment is also something we as humans need to understand.
 The reason for this statement being that when we loose a loved one, age no bar we are usually surrounded by our friends and family who stand along with us telling us the goods and the bad’s, the fun time and the laughter, anything that would make us just comfortable.
 But, when we talk about abortion, usually it is not exactly how it is.
 The person is either alone when it’s done due to the reason called “unwanted pregnancy” and if it is else wise that is when the reason is the growing fetus is “not up to the mark” there is fear, confusion, anger, blame, conflict, guilt, shame, isolation, and anxiety which often undermined with the fact “good ridden’s”.
+Introduce concept of Early pregnancy loss clinic / TLC tender loving care here, and what difference does it make)

 There are many complex emotions which women are left to cope as soon as a woman learns (or even suspects) she is pregnant.
 There is a different kind of emotion of feeling one faces when one realizes that there is another human being growing inside one self and then somewhere down the lane she is told that this human being whom she is expecting going to be somewhat like her or her partner.
 Then when you are told that this person is not perfectly made, the first thought that passes one’s mind is that, “what did I not do right”